slopezpereyra/slopezpereyra.github.io/_posts/2024-07-08-RanGraphGen.md

 than other members of $\mathcal{E}\_{n,m}$.
 But *(1)* is impossible if the selection is random, and *(2)* contradicts that $|S| = \binom{n}{2} - m$ for every $S \in \mathcal{E}\_{n,m}$.

-$\therefore$ The algorithm is correct and is unbiased.
+$\therefore$ The algorithm is correct and unbiased.

 ---